jtcriswell/SecDev19/docs/importvmimage.md

 2\. **Enter the path to where you downloaded the .ova file or click on the file icon (Figure 3) to browse for it (Figure 4).**

-*Figure 3: Locating the .ova file*
+*Figure 3: Browsing for the .ova file*

 ![screenshot of "select appliance to import" screen](https://cs.rochester.edu/u/ejohns48/secdev19/screenshots/03_specifyfile_6.png)